michael-255/fitness-tracker-v14/README.md

 ## Todo

+1) Consolidate and organize app design ideas from previous versions here
+2) Research packages you will need for this project
+3) Setup project linter settings
+4) Organize this `README` with a ToC and basic setup help
-- Update VSCode setup and recommended extensions
+5) Update VSCode setup and recommended extensions